yguan/SQL_Scripts/README.md

 `Most of the scripts can be easily modified to be used Oracle or MySQL.`

-## Find Dependencies of A SQL object in A Database
+## Find dependencies of a SQL object in a database

 The stored procedures described in this section allow you to find the objects that use the target object directly and indirectly.
 For example, if stored procedure 1 uses the target table, and stored procedure 2 use stored procedure 1, stored procedure 2 will be shown in the results.